isaacnmm/pestpolicy-hugo2XX/content/posts/rodent-control-in-eugene/index.md

 ####  Prevention Tips for Eugene Homeowners

-Preventing a rodent infestation is the first step in effective rodent [control](https://pestpolicy.com/rodent-control-in-bellevue/).
-Here are some practical tips specifically for homeowners in [Eugene](https://pestpolicy.com/hendricks-park/): 1. **Seal Entry Points**: Rodents can squeeze throughsmall openings.
+Preventing a rodent infestation is the first step in effective rodent [control](https://pestpolicy.com/rodent-control-in-bellevue/).Here are some practical tips specifically for homeowners in [Eugene](https://pestpolicy.com/hendricks-park/):1. **Seal Entry Points**: Rodents can squeeze throughsmall openings.
 Inspect your homes exterior and seal any gaps or cracks in walls, windows, doors, and the foundation.

 Pay special attention to areas where utility lines and pipes enter the home.
 2.